 Find out why the Aeolian Islands and Sicily are so fondly regarded by the Superyachtset by following this week-long itinerary.
 Stopping at all of the most attractive spots, you can be assured of a truly unforgettable experience.

 - Day 1

 Get your Italian yacht charter off to an incredible start by embarking in the sun-drenched city of Palermo to set out on a leisurely cruise for the Aeolian Islands.

 Filicudi is a largely unspoilt island in the Aeolian Island group, peppered with charming villages and local restaurants.
-Take an afternoon walk in the peaceful wilderness and take advantage of the fantastic snorkelling in and around the caves along the rocky coastline.
+Take an afternoon walk in the peaceful wilderness and take advantage of the fantastic snorkeling in and around the caves along the rocky coastline.

 - Day 2

 Panarea is just 3km long, and is known for its understated chic.
 During the day anchor near the Cala Junco beach and relax on board your luxury charter yacht.